paulocoutinhox/fabric-upload-dsym/README.md

 # Prebuilt

-You can find all prebuilt files by OS in **"dist"** folder.
-With this file you dont need compile.
+You can find all prebuilt files by operacional system inside folder **"dist"**.

+With this file you don't need compile, only download and use binary.

 # Build and install